pkdevboxy/features/core/rule-engine/recursive-rules/README.md

 ## Tests

+* check that these work for both standalone mutator rules and `@Rules` rules
   * rule is applied to all children of model element that can be viewed as the required type
   * rule is not applied to scope element even if it can be viewed as the required type
   * rule is not applied to descendant references
   * rule is not applied to children of referenced node
-* the above work with a complete `RuleSource` as well as a single rule
+  * rule cannot be applied to subject addressed via `@Path`

 ## Implementation

 `@Each` rules can be applied to elements via an ancestral `ModelListener` when the node is discovered.

 Rules applied via `ModelRegistry.applyTo(allLinksTransitive(...), ...)` should be converted to use the new notation where possible.

+Also try to convert anything that applies to a broader scope than necessary.
+If it's easy to fix, fix it, or track any problems causing the fix to be too hard to do right now.

+Add user guide docs with a sample.

+## Out of scope

+- break up existing rules applied to bigger than necessary scopes that need further model/rule engine features to be fixed
+- apply rules to or through references
+- support for applying the rule only to direct children (as opposed to all descendants) — in the future we can support that via `@Each(directOnly = true)` if we want to